Stark Mad: Plot

 As the three searchers press deeper, they come upon a massive stone door that begins to close before them.
 They manage to pry it open just enough for Irene to slip through—only for her to scream and vanish into the darkness.
-Dangerfield and Rutherford succeed in forcing their way inside, where they discover a monstrous ape (Charles Gemora, uncredited) chained to the floor.
+Dangerfield and Rutherford succeed in forcing their way inside, where they discover a monstrous ape chained to the floor.

 Continuing their search through the temple's twisting chambers, the party is suddenly attacked.
 Captain Rhodes is seized and dragged away by a hulking, taloned creature.
 Earlier, a poison arrow had narrowly missed Dangerfield, but now another arrow flies through the shadows and fatally strikes Sewald.
 Because of past animosity, Dangerfield is suspected of the killing.

 Lanterns throughout the temple begin to fail, and it's discovered that their oil containers have been punctured—possibly by the ape, who Dangerfield theorizes has learned to free and rechain himself instinctively after each foray.

 Dangerfield and Irene grow closer, even as paranoia builds.
 Suspicion turns toward Captain Rhodes when it's discovered that his supposedly paralyzed arm is fully functional.
 At a moment when the entire group is gathered in one room, Rhodes seizes the opportunity to rush out and bolts the heavy door behind him—trapping the others inside.

 Moments later, a mechanical device is triggered: the floor begins to collapse, stone by stone, starting from the center and working outward toward the walls.
 The group is forced to crowd along the edges, the only escape being a narrow high window.
 As Dangerfield lifts Irene toward it in a desperate attempt to help her escape, the ape reappears and drags her through.

 Irene has fainted, but Simpson, the mad guide, suddenly appears at the window and gives the distinctive whistle Bob had once taught him.
 His reason slowly returning, Simpson unbolts the door just in time to free the trapped party before the floor gives way completely.
 He explains that the deranged hermit who formerly occupied the ruins had murdered Bob Rutherford two months earlier.
 Simpson had eventually killed the hermit, but was driven insane by the horror of what he had witnessed.